 By Sandler Francois

-If you proceed with a divorce based on a written separation agreement, the agreement can be “converted” into a divorce judgment so that the terms of the agreement become part of the divorce judgment.
-You can start the divorce action on these grounds after you and your spouse have been living separate and apart for at least one year from the date the Separation Agreement was signed (“conversion” divorce.)
+If you proceed with a divorce based on a written separation agreement, the accord can be “converted” into a divorce judgment so that the terms of the accord become part of the divorce judgment.
+You can start the divorce action on these grounds after you and your spouse have been living separate and apart for at least one year from the date the Separation accord was signed (“conversion” divorce.)
 Provided the court approves of the agreement, a conversion divorce is usually an uncontested proceeding and no hearing is generally required.